uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 I am a self-taught programmer.
 These are topics that interest me in terms of
 recency:

+- web development
 - DevOps
 - compilers
 - functional programming
 - containers
-- packaging

-*Currently learning C, and Go.*
+*Currently learning C, Go, SvelteKit, and Dart.*

 # Other stuff